 Hemorrhoids are a condition that many women develop during pregnancy.
 The reasons for this are simple.
 Hemorrhoids occur when prolonged pressure is put on the veins in the anal and rectal areas.
-Pregnancy, specifically the weight of the developing fetus, strains these veins to the point that they can turn into.
+Pregnancy, specifically the weight of the developing fetus, strains these veins to the point that they can turn into hemroids.
 This is particularly true during the third trimester of pregnancy, when the fetus reaches its maximum weight.

 In addition to the weight of the fetus, other factors which occur specifically during pregnancy can contribute to the development of hemroids.
-Hormonal changes, such as the increased production of progesterone, can soften and weaken the walls of the veins, thus making it easier forto develop.
+Hormonal changes, such as the increased production of progesterone, can soften and weaken the walls of the veins, thus making it easier for hemorrhoids to develop.
 Additionally, the constipation that occurs frequently in pregnant women can cause stress and straining during bowel movements and can therefore lead to hemorrhoids.

 Treating Hemorrhoids in Pregnancy

 There are a number of different treatment approaches that can be taken to combat hemroids in pregnant women.
 First and foremost, it is essential to adopt a diet rich in fiber and fluids, as that will help improve overall bowel health and prevent the constipation that so often leads to hemroids.
 Drinking a cup of prune juice every day is one simple and effective way to ensure that your bowels stay healthy during pregnancy.

 Many pregnant women also turn to Sitz baths, where they sit in warm water to soak the anal area.
 Sitz baths have proven very effective at relaxing the anal area and providing relief from the irritation and pain that typify hemroids.
 Cold compresses or ice packs can have a similar soothing effect and are used by many pregnant women to reduce the swelling and accompanying pain that hemorrhoids bring.